vin-cheung/wqu_capstone/README.md

 `python data_prep_Alessandro.py`

-To install all the libraries run:
+To install all the required libraries, create a separate virtual environment (either by conda or venv) and run:

 `pip install -r requirements.txt`

-# EDAandRegressions.ipynb
+# Milk_EDA_Regressions.ipynb
-This is the main file.
-It contains the EDA and the regressions.
+This notebook focus on the EDA and regression models in different time periods.

 # Milk_Cluster.ipynb
-This file contains the milk price cluster analysis.
+This notebook focus on the unsupervised cluster analysis.

-# milk_regression_states_countries.ipynb
+# Milk_Feature_Imprance.ipynb
-This file contains the regression models for each state/country
+This notebook focus on identifying the most important features (influencing econometric factors) for each state/country.